bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Adam Jonas: 00:36:21

-All right merch what'd you learn?
+All right murch what'd you learn?

 Mark Erhardt: 00:36:22